liolok/DST-KeyBind-UI/README.md

 >
 > For example, use `default = 'KEY_DISABLED'` to bind no key by default.

-Copy `keybind.lua` to your mod folder, import it and implement actual logic in `modmain.lua`:
+Copy `keybind.lua` of this repository to your mod folder, import it and implement actual logic in `modmain.lua`:

 ```lua
 modimport('keybind') -- relative path of keybind.lua